 Students will also be provided with an opportunity to experiment with a wide range of modern technologies such as music notation and production software.
 These technologies will provide a foundational understanding on how to produce music as an artist.
 A great aspect of the course is the provision of wonderful opportunities for students to exhibit their talents through various performances both in class and for school events such as: assemblies, Soiree, MADD week and various community performances.

-- Jazz/Blues Music
+- Jazz/Blues music

-- Classical Music
+- Classical music

-- Australian Music
+- Australian music

+- Medieval music

-- Medieval Music
+- Music for another culture

-- Film Music
+- Music for television, film and multimedia

-- Rock Music
+- Rock music

 Prior knowledge of music theory from Year 7 & 8.